Dating After Mastectomy

 An essential component of my emotional healing has been getting new lingerie.
-Not for a man, or because someone other than me is going to see it, but because I want to feel good.
+Not for a man, or because someone other than me is going to see it, but because I want to feel good and confident after my breast cancer surgery.
 After years of timidly perusing lingerie websites and thinking that I shouldn't wear sexy bras anymore, I gave myself unconditional permission to, at the very least, try things on.
 I recently found a bra that makes me feel like an actual superhero; wearing it not only sets the tone for my day, but it is a bright and pleasant reminder of making a powerful choice to take control over my healthy future.

 Although I am certainly no expert, I believe that if a person cares too much, or even not enough, about any critical health situation in my life, I should move on without looking back.
 Regaining my confidence and trusting someone to treat my amazing, weird, powerful, delicate body and mind appropriately is difficult.
 This surgical-turned-self-discovery process has changed what I thought I'd want in a partner.
 Although I still can't articulate exactly what I do want, I trust that I'll know when I find him.
 And, I'll be wearing some killer underpinnings when I do.

 Kristen Carbone and her two delightful children currently live, eat, garden, dance and generally thrive in the midst of an endless construction project in the suburbs of Rhode Island.
 Kristen is working to change the way women think about their physical and emotional needs.
 You can reach her directly at email@example.com